ghc-proposals/ghc-proposals/proposals/0000-import-shadowing.rst

 Motivation
 ----------
-Currently, there is no way in Haskell to shadow an imported name.
+Currently, there is no way in Haskell to shadow an imported name in the top-level scope.
 The only workaround is to avoid importing said name at all.
 For example, if we want to use some ``Control.Exception`` functions while also defining our own ``catch``, we have to import the former with an explicit hiding of ``catch``:

 ::